sohail585/Base_AndroidProject_MVP_Boilerplate/README.md

 # How to use:

 1. clone the project.
-2. Change the package name.
+2. Change the package name. :

+  Note :

+  If you face any problems after renaming the package, Please refer this link : https://stackoverflow.com/questions/26888762/after-renaming-package-name-in-android-studio-launching-error-runtime-error

 3. Make sure you create new modules under "modules" package(As of now, in this project, there is a module by the name "main" - which simply means main module).
 4. All the modules must have contract, interactor, presenter, model, view packages. i). contract package will have an interface which in turn will have 3 other interfaces bundled in it, namely, View, Presenter, Interactor.
 All interfaces have to be extended from its base.